AdrianBaguio/citilogistics/README.md

 # Insix IT/Web work log
+**3-12-2021**
+- Internal Staff called at 7:30 in the morning calling a driver weren't able to deliver a package.
+(Fixed)
+- Code issue.
+Went early to work this morning since I don't have access to the drvapp code at home.
+Call back the drivers to confirm that the issue are fixed.
+(Fixed)
+- Continue working on fixing Internal Staff corrupted outlook file.
+- Internal Staff outlook freezing.
+Force exit.
+Run 365 Office Repair Tool (Still Under Investigation)
+- Internal Staff email not working (Run the outlook scan tool multiple times) able to recover her personal inbox and rules (Fixed)
+- Internal Staff teams is not working.
+Issue with privilege.
+Removed Plan 1 license from the exchange server (Fixed)
+- Internal Staff computer error of death when printing.
+Issue with newly installed windows update.
+Run a system restore.
+(Fixed)
+- Completely migrating files of Internal Staff over to her new laptop.
+(Fixed)
+- Setup monitors keyboard and mice for Internal Staff laptop(Completed)
+- Internal Staff printer is not working.
+Known issue from Microsoft updates (Fixed)
+- Started working on integrating c# with shiptools to get parcel status.

+**3-11-2021**
+- Internal Staff asks if we can continue with the server update.
+Waiting for confirmation as not everyone in the office yet.
+- Confirmed with the girls and Internal Staff to run the server update at around 4 PM.
+- Update the .net framework on the server.
+(Fixed)
+- Run windows update as well (Fixed)
+- There was no internet at the operations in a warehouse.
+Restarted the switch(Fixed)
+- Finished running the server update.
+Make sure that the share drives are accessible.
+(Confirmed and Fixed)

 **3-10-2021**
 - Internet Staff asks if we can continue with the server update.
 - Waiting for confirmation as not everyone in the office yet.